fram446742/valkyrie-lang-spells/README.md

-# Valkyrie Language Extension
+# Valkyrie Language Support

-Welcome to the Valkyrie Language Extension for Visual Studio Code!
-This extension provides support for the Valkyrie programming language, enhancing your development experience with syntax highlighting, code snippets, and more.
+Welcome to the Valkyrie Language Support Extension for Visual Studio Code!
+This extension provides support for the Valkyrie programming language, enhancing your development experience with syntax highlighting, formatting, and more.

 ## Features

 - **Syntax Highlighting**: Provides syntax highlighting for Valkyrie language files.
-- **Code Snippets**: Includes commonly used code snippets to speed up your development.
+- **Formatting**: Includes the hability to format your code for better readability.
 - **IntelliSense**: Offers code completion and IntelliSense for Valkyrie language constructs.
-- **Error Checking**: Highlights syntax errors and provides suggestions for corrections.
+- **Execution**: Grants the hability to run code from the editor with the interpreter.

 > Tip: Utilize animations to showcase your extension's features.
 Short, focused animations are highly effective.